 Joining us with kids?
 We’re delighted!
 Find out more about our dynamic online programming for children and youth.

-Joining us virtually for the first time?
+Joining us for Sunday service for the first time?
 You are welcome at the First Unitarian Universalist Society of Albany, also known as Albany UU.
 Learn about what to expect in our thought-provoking and soulful services.

 Wearing your Zoom “Name Tag”

 When signing into a Zoom worship service on a Sunday morning, you can’t put on your traditional name tag to be welcoming to others, but you CAN rename your screen so that it displays your full name.
 This is the new way to practice hospitality with everyone who is part of the online worship service.